Thiess of Kaltenbrun: Carlo Ginzburg

 The Italian historian Carlo Ginzburg (1939–) discussed the case of the Livonian werewolf in his book The Night Battles: Witchcraft and Agrarian Cults in the Sixteenth and Seventeenth Centuries (1966, English translation 1983).
 The Night Battles was devoted primarily to a study of the benandanti folk tradition of early modern Friuli in northeastern Italy, in which local Friulians fell into trance states in which they believed that their spirits left their bodies to battle malevolent witches, in doing so protecting their crops from famine.
 Ginzburg believed that there were definite similarities between the benandanti and the case of Thiess, noting that both contained "battles waged by means of sticks and blows, enacted on certain nights to secure the fertility of fields, minutely and concretely described."

 In Ginzburg's view both the benandanti tradition and Thiess's werewolf tradition represented surviving remnants of a shamanistic substratum that had survived Christianization.

 In his 1992 paper on the life and work of Ginzburg, the historian John Martin of Trinity University in San Antonio, Texas expressed his support for Ginzburg's hypothesis, claiming that Thiess' role was "almost identical" to that of the benandanti.
 In a similarly supportive vein, the Hungarian historian Éva Pócs noted the existence of "werewolf magicians" who were aligned to "European shamanistic magicians" in a paper on Hungarian táltos.

 Other academics were more cautious than Ginzburg in directly equating the Livonian werewolf with shamanism.
 Dutch historian Willem de Blécourt noted that in Dreamtime, the German anthropologist Hans Peter Duerr had refrained from making an explicit link between shamans and werewolves, although he did acknowledge the similarities between Thiess and the benandanti.

-In popular culture

-Ethan Chandler, also known as Ethan Lawrence Talbot, one of the main characters in Penny Dreadful (a British-American TV-series based on many popular fictional and non-fictional stories of Victorian England), is a werewolf without control over his abilities who, among other characters, takes part in the fight against evil witches who serve Lucifer.
-In season 2 he is referred to as Lupus Dei, which is Latin for "Wolf of God".

-Miss Lupescu, a werewolf character in Neil Gaiman's The Graveyard Book, refers to herself as a "hound of god".

-The German power metal band Powerwolf's album Lupus Dei follows the life of a werewolf who loses his faith and descends to evil and hell.
-However by the end of the album the werewolf "realizes the light of God".